Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Results

 In Figure~\ref{fig:gamma_evol}, the cumulative deposition of $\gamma$-rays throughout the ejecta is shown at the two investigated epochs of 250 (blue) and 400 (orange) days, alongside the cumulative mass (in black).
-What can be seen is that unlike in \citet[the 400 day $\gamma$-ray deposition is plotted as brown dotted line for comparison]{jerkstrand2018emission}, deposition occurs throughout the entire ejecta relatively smoothly, as there is no artificial shell structure of O/He layers which absorbed a big part of the $\gamma$-rays in the 1D model.
-The total energy deposition at 400 days is only at $80\,\%$ of what was deposited in the 1D model ($2.37\times10^{39}\,$erg versus $1.90\times10^{39}\,$erg), predominantly due to a lower trapping rate in 3D -- the $^{56}$Ni mass was $6.2\times10^{-3}$ in the 1D model, and is $6.06\times10^{-3}$ here (only 3\% lower).
-The dashed lines indicate that the energy deposition happens more centrally than where the most mass is present, as the radioactive source is located mostly towards inner region.
+What can be seen is that unlike in \txtred{\J18 (whose 400 day $\gamma$-ray deposition is plotted as brown dotted line for comparison)}, deposition occurs throughout the entire ejecta relatively smoothly, as there is no artificial shell structure of O/He layers which absorbed a big part of the $\gamma$-rays in the 1D model.
+The total energy deposition at 400 days is only at \txtred{$82\,\%$} of what was deposited in the 1D model ($2.37\times10^{39}\,$erg versus \txtred{$1.94\times10^{39}\,$}erg), predominantly due to a lower trapping rate in 3D -- the $^{56}$Ni mass was $6.2\times10^{-3}$ in the 1D model, and is $6.06\times10^{-3}$ here (only 3\% lower).
+The dashed lines indicate that the energy deposition happens more centrally than where the most mass is present, as the radioactive source is located mostly towards inner region \txtred{(but with noticeable Ni-rich plumes extending far into the envelope, see Figure~\ref{fig:Niplume-aitoff})}.